One dimensional commutative groups definable in algebraically closed valued fields and in the pseudo-local fields: Abstract

 \section{Abstract}

-We give a complete list of the one-dimensionl groups definable in algebraically closed valued fields and in the pseudo-local fields, up to a finite index subgroup and quotient by a finite subgroup.
+We give a complete list of the commutative one-dimensional groups definable in algebraically closed valued fields and in pseudo-local fields, up to a finite index subgroup and quotienting by a finite subgroup.